OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 ## Troubleshooting

-We do our best to log warnings to your Octopus Server log whenever possible.
 If you are having difficulty configuring Octopus to authenticate with Azure Active Directory, check your [server logs](/docs/support/log-files.md) for warnings.

 ### Double and triple check your configuration